MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/BlockProperties.md

 ### **saplingType**
 `static read-only saplingType = "sapling_type";`

 String property that determines the type of the sapling block.
-Valid values are 'evergreen', 'birch', 'jungle', 'acacia', and 'roofed_oak'.
+Valid values are 'oak', 'spruce', 'birch', 'jungle', 'acacia', and 'dark_oak'.

 Type: *string*